rohan234/promolab/README.md

 PromoLab is a Streamlit app for deterministic promotion-impact analysis.

 ## Features (Milestones 0–6)
+The Codex workspace blocks external package installs; run locally or via Streamlit Cloud to launch the UI.

 - Upload and validate transactions CSV against a strict schema.
 - Select a promo date window and baseline method (`matched_4w`, `last_28d`, `custom`).